Summer Youth Arts Instructor

 Reports to: Artistic Director

-Peninsula School of Art (PenArt), a non-profit visual arts education center in Fish Creek, WI, is seeking instructors for summer children’s and teen visual arts workshops.
+PenArt, a non-profit visual arts education center in Fish Creek, WI, is seeking summer-long instructors for children’s visual arts workshops.
 Under the supervision of the Artistic Director, Summer Studios for Young Artists Program instructors are responsible for planning and implementing a visual arts workshop curriculum that is creative, safe and developmentally appropriate for students ages 4 to 12 years old.
-The Summer Studios for Young Artists Program runs for ten weeks from June 11 through August 17, 2024.
+The Summer Studios for Young Artists Program runs for ten weeks from June 16 through August 15, 2026.
 Each week consists of four-day (Tuesday-Friday) workshops and a one-day (Saturday) workshop – students are divided by age group.
 Workshops are dedicated to a specific media, from drawing to sculpture to printmaking to ceramics.
 Instructors are responsible for teaching age-appropriate workshops that encourage skill building, creative problem solving, and experimentation.

 Primary Duties and Responsibilities